saymrwulf/prophet/notes.md

-2016-07-20T23:43:00 - Minor doc updates: linking to article on quantization (prophet) 2016-07-20T08:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2016-08-14T00:56:00 - Late-night bugfix on financial RL environment (prophet)
+2016-07-20T23:43:00 - Minor doc updates: linking to article on quantization (prophet) 2016-07-20T08:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2016-08-14T00:56:00 - Late-night bugfix on financial RL environment (prophet) 2016-08-14T05:24:00 - Minor doc updates: linking to article on quantization (prophet)